uviclibraries/genai-notebooklm/5-nblm-presentations.md

     - Are you happy with the quality of the images?
     - What other options do you have to include imagery in your presentations?
   - What are potential moral and legal issues that the GenAI companies are dealing with about the training data they are using to create these images?

+## Reflection:
+> - Would creating the text summary of the presentation save you time?
+>    - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?
+>    - Were there any factual errors in the presentation text?
+>    - Are there any major points or concepts that NotebookLM missed?
+> - Would creating the images for the presentation save you time?
+>    - Are you happy with the quality of the images?
+>    - What other options do you have to include imagery in your presentations?
+>    - Are there any potential moral and legal issues around the images, videos, audio and text the GenAI companies are using for training data?

 [NEXT STEP: NEXT ACTIVITY HERE](6-NEW-LINK-HERE.html){: .btn .btn-blue }